Discover a Magical Side of the Louvre at Night with this Travel Guide

 The Pyramid at the Louvre's main entrance is positioned at the center of its courtyard.
 This structure serves as a constant reminder of the value of the museum's Egyptian Antiquities collection.
 The main Pyramid is surrounded by three smaller pyramids, which serve as light shafts for the museum's exhibits.
 The inverted pyramid, which can be viewed from the underground Carrousel du Louvre entrance, is the fifth and final one.
 It was designed by M. Pei and completed in 1993.

-A. The Louvre Museum’s timings are from 8:00 AM to 6:00 PM every day.
+The Louvre Museum’s timings are from 9am to 6 PM every day.
 It is closed on Tuesdays.
-On Wednesdays and Fridays, the museum is open till 9:45 PM.
+On Fridays, the museum is open till 9:45 pm.